Health and social care rights

-- find out the facts
+- Find out the facts

-- see what your views are
+- See what your views are

-- protect you from the abuse and neglect, taking into account your wishes
+- Protect you from the abuse and neglect, taking into account your wishes

-- make decisions about follow-up action
+- Make decisions about follow-up action

 You should be fully involved in the enquiry.
-If you have difficulty in being involved, then the local authority should appoint an advocate for you.
+If you have difficulty in being involved, the local authority should appoint an advocate for you.

 - There could be no further action.

-- If the enquiry reveals that a criminal offence has been committed against you, then the local authority will pass over the enquiry to the police.
+- If the enquiry reveals that a criminal offence has been committed against you, the local authority will pass over the enquiry to the police.

 - The local authority could prepare a safeguarding plan which might set out:

-- what future steps should be taken
+- What future steps should be taken

-- what further support, treatment or information you may need
+- What further support, treatment or information you may need

-- what further risk prevention strategies should be undertaken.
+- What further risk prevention strategies should be undertaken

 All local authorities must have a safeguarding adults board.
 Its purpose is to:

-- help and protect adults at risk in their areas
+- Help and protect adults at risk in their areas

 The board is made up of:

-This information was published in February 2018.
-We will revise it in 2020.
+This information was published in February 2023.
+We will revise it in 2026.